Skip to main content

 If your child's neck is painful to move, or if it feels tense or strained on one side, it could be torticollis.
 Another telltale sign: the head will tilt toward the sore side to relieve stress on the neck, and the chin will tilt in the opposite direction to relax the neck even more.

-Kids with torticollis also will feel pain when they turn the neck away from the injured side or when the strained area is pressed.
+Kids with torticollis from irritated neck muscles also will feel pain when they turn the neck away from the side with sore, tight muscles or when they press on the sore area.

 How Is Torticollis Treated?

-Torticollis usually goes away on its own.
+Torticollis from irritated neck muscles usually goes away on its own.
 After a day of rest, a child's neck pain and head tilt should begin to go away, but might not be completely gone for a few days.

 • Offer pain medicines like ibuprofen.
 If there is any muscle irritation, these can help heal the muscle as well as stop the pain.

 • Use warm compresses over the part of the neck that hurts when moved.
-(Never apply heat packs directly to the skin.
+(If you use heat packs, never apply these directly to the skin.
 Instead, keep a towel or cloth between the heat and the skin.)
 Only use heat for 20 minutes at a time.
 You can apply warm compresses every 3–4 hours.

-• If the pain does not ease with ibuprofen, the doctor may prescribe a muscle relaxant for a few days.
+• If the pain does not ease with ibuprofen, the doctor may prescribe a medicine to relax the muscle for a few days.

 When Should I Call the Doctor?

-If your child's neck pain isn't getting any better after you provide home care and make the sleeping area more comfortable, talk to your doctor.
-Doctors diagnose torticollis by asking how the symptoms started (for example, after a sleepover party) and through a physical exam.
+If your child's neck pain doesn't get better after you provide home care and make their sleeping area more comfortable, talk to your doctor.
+Doctors diagnose torticollis by asking how the symptoms started (for example, after a sleepover party) and doing an exam.
+The doctor might order X-rays or other kinds of imaging tests.

-Some symptoms can be signs of underlying conditions that might be causing the torticollis.
-Call the doctor if your child has a tilted head and:
+Call the doctor if your child has a twisted or stiff neck or tilted head and:

 • can't move the neck